 Go to a Competition

 The best place to start is by attending an off-road racing competition.
 That way you will see the action up close and see how races operate.
 You’ll get to see how drivers and co-drivers interact with their pit crews, how the race officials and volunteers keep the event running smooth and safe, and how scoring works.
 It will help you understand what is necessary to transfer your mindset from a weekend warrior mentality into a racing mentality.
-Check out the Best In The Desert Races below for 2020 and start making travel plans!
+Check out the Best In The Desert Races under the Race Events Tab for 2023 and start making travel plans!

 Join the “Fraternity”

 Whenever you start any new hobby or sport, it’s best to get guidance from someone who knows what they’re doing.
 Whether it’s a mentor or a teacher, learning from someone is the best way to get familiar with something new.
 If you don’t know anyone who is into off-road racing, don’t despair.
 Most off-road racers are very generous and willing to share their experience with you.
 Ask around.
 Most racers are more than excited to share their love for desert racing and will teach you everything you need to know.
 In some cases, there may be actual training schools that you can look into.

 Another way to learn about something new is to join the conversation online and get involved in the community.
 One of the best ways to learn about the different classes and different events in off-road racing is to start participating in forums.
 Some good ones to consider include: